-John frequently works with scientific and economic experts to develop accurate and persuasive case theories for his clients.
 He also maintains an active pro bono practice focused on children’s rights and constitutional issues.
-John is currently the President of the San Diego Intellectual Property Law Association.
+John is a past president and board member of the San Diego Intellectual Property Law Association.

 John received his J.D. cum laude from Northwestern University School of Law.
-While at Northwestern, John served as a judicial extern for the Honorable Joan Humphrey Lefkow of the United States District Court for the Northern District of Illinois and as an associate editor of the Northwestern University Law Review.
-John received his B.A. magna cum laude with distinction from The Colorado College.
-At Colorado College, John was inducted into Phi Beta Kappa and received the Clyde Agustus Duniway history prize and the Robert J. Cosgrove Research Fellowship.
+While at Northwestern, John served as a judicial extern for the Honorable Joan Humphrey Lefkow of the United States District Court for the Northern District of Illinois and as a member of the Northwestern University Law Review.
+John received his B.A. magna cum laude with distinction from the Colorado College.
+At Colorado College, John was inducted into Phi Beta Kappa.

 (District of Delaware).
 Represented DNA Genotek in litigation asserting patent involving DNA sample collection devices.
 Obtained eight-figure settlement and ongoing royalty following favorable IPR and claim construction proceedings.